 Coulson, T. & Strickland, A. (1992).

 Diversity is based on the Herrmann Whole Brain Model that divides mental processing preferences into four distinct clusters or style preferences: Logical/analytical, Planned/organized, Interpersonal/emotional, Holistic/synthesizing.
-The Diversity Game quickly gives groups a picture of their mental preferences and avoidance patterns and provides activities that invite people to talk about ways they might work together more effectively and synergistically.
+The Diversity prompts tackle a difficult topic with smarts and sensitivity.
+Conversations about diversity and bias can be emotionally charged.
+The goal is to share experiences of feeling different or excluded and identify ways to create a more welcoming, diverse and compassionate community.
+This will invite people to talk about ways they might work together more effectively and synergistically.
 Then everyone’s strengths can come into play and differences become an asset, not a liability.

 Do Your Best